 Canister filters, in-grille filters, drop-down filters, and slide-out filters are the most common types of water filter you can get for your refrigerator.

 This kind of filter is similar to the grille.
 However, there is a difference.
 Slide-out filters have a slab that you can open through a quarter turn or a push button.
-They have also located the bottom in your fridge.
+They have also located at the bottom of your fridge.

 They are located in the drop-down section of your fridge.
 This type of filter is stored in extra containers which you have to open before you remove the filter.